MikeAli/PuckHogPizza.github.io/README.md

 # The next pizza night is:
-**Friday, MONTH, DAY, any time after 6 pm ET.**
+**Friday, August, th, any time after 5 pm ET.**

-I've got enough dough for 6-medium pizzas.
+I've got enough dough for six medium pizzas.
 Once I'm out - I'm out.

 ![Picture of a hog eating pizza](https://pbs.twimg.com/media/ELHY0loWsAETBnb.jpg:large)

+## Address?
+Text me and I'll send it to you.

 ## Toppings?
 If you have something special you want to do bring it or request it ahead of time.
 Otherwise I'll try to have a few beyond just cheese.